operator-playground-io/Keycloak-Operator-tile/tutorials/create-user.md

 ---
-title: Create User Tutorial using Keycloak Admin Console
+title: User Creation using Keycloak Admin Console
-description: This tutorial explains how to create user using Keycloak Admin Console
+description: Learn how to create user using Keycloak Admin Console.
 ---

 ### Create a user

-Initially there are no users in a new realm, so let’s create one.

-Follow below steps to create Users using Keycloak admin console:

-Steps:
+Initially, there is no existing user in the new realm.
+Let’s create one using Keycloak admin console.
+To do so, follow the steps below.

-1. Open the Keycloak Admin Console.
+**Step 1: Open the Keycloak Admin Console and click on Users menu.**

-2. Click Users (left-hand menu).
+Step 2: Click on ‘Add User’ on the top right corner.

  ![](_images/users-option.png)

-3. Click Add user (top-right corner of table).

- ![](_images/add-user.png)

-4. Fill in the form with the following values:
+Step 3: Fill up the form with following field values:

    Username: myuser
    First Name: John
    Last Name: Rodger

-5. Click Save.
+ ![](_images/add-user.png)

+Step 4: Click on `Save`.

  ![](_images/add-user-form.png)

+### Create Password

-The user will need an initial password set to be able to login.
-To do this:
+After defining the user account details, you will need an initial password to be created.
+To do so,

-1. Click Credentials (top of the page).
+Step 1: Click on the Credentials.

  ![](_images/user-creds.png)

-2. Fill in the Set Password form with a password.
+Step 2: Enter the password in Set Password field.

  ![](_images/enter-user-password.png)

-3. Click on "ON" option next to "Temporary" which will make it "OFF" to prevent having to update password on first login.
+3. Select "ON" next to "Temporary" which will make it "OFF" to prevent the user being prompted to update the password at first. login.

 ![](_images/ON-option.png)

-4. Click on "Set Password".

-5. You will see similar to the below snapshot on console:
+You should see the details on console like below.

  ![](_images/set-password.png)

 Please provide your confirmation by clicking on "Set Password" again.

+### Conclusion

+User with its username and password is created.